Ortibus E, Huening B, Wolke D, Khonyongwa-Fernandez G, Cassiman C, Geldof C, Schalij-Delfos N

 A (High quality) B (High quality)

-Develop a national network for benchmarking of follow-up quality.
+Develop a national network for benchmarking of follow-up quality and provision of care.

 B (Moderate quality)